Systems Biology in Crop Improvement

 - Language: English

-- Explores challenges and opportunities in applying systems biology to address global agricultural issues such as food security, climate change, and sustainability
+- Examines the application of systems biology to address crucial global agricultural concerns such as food security, climate change, and sustainability

 Researchers and academics working on sustainable agriculture, precision agriculture, plant physiology, genomics, proteomics, genetic engineering, plant-microbiome interactions, and plant-soil interactions.